-The Canadian Securities Administrators (the CSA or we) are publishing for comment proposed amendments to National Instrument 24-101 Institutional Trade Matching and Settlement (NI 24-101 or the Instrument) and proposed changes to Companion Policy 24-101 Institutional Trade Matching and Settlement (NI 24-101 CP or the CP).
-Collectively, the proposed rule amendments (Proposed Amendments) and companion policy changes will be referred to as the Proposed Revisions.
+The Canadian Securities Administrators (the CSA or we) are adopting amendments to National Instrument 24-101 Institutional Trade Matching and Settlement and changes to Companion Policy 24-101 Institutional Trade Matching and Settlement, together referred to as the Amendments.
+The Instrument and the Companion Policy are collectively referred to as NI 24-101.